-The healthcare communication group investigates health professional-patient interactions, inter and intra-professional communication, and learner medical discourses to inform health professional education.
-Our research addresses contemporary issues in healthcare and how these impact on communication including the cultural and linguistic diversity of the health workforce and patients, online health information and health literacy, English language proficiency and screening, and safety and quality of care.
+The research of the healthcare communication group addresses contemporary issues in healthcare and how these impact on communication including the cultural and linguistic diversity of the health workforce and patients, online health information and health literacy, English language proficiency and screening, and communication for safe and effective care.
+We investigate healthcare communication in a range of different settings, including health professional-patient interactions, health professsional inter and intra-professional communication, and learner medical discourses to inform health professional education.
 We approach our research primarily through qualitative and discourse analytical methods.
-Our multidisciplinary group includes health professional educators, clinicians, junior doctor researchers, and applied linguists.
+Our multidisciplinary group includes health professional educators, clinicians, applied linguists, and communication scientists.

 Ms Susan Philip, PhD student

 Anaesthesia Perioperative Pain Medicine Unit (APPMU), University of Melbourne

 Institute of Communication and Health, University of Lugano, Switzerland

 Institute for Communication and Healthcare, Australian National University

 Research Unit for Multilingualism and Cross-Cultural Communication (RUMACCC), University of Melbourne

 School of Nursing and Midwifery, Deakin University

 Australian Research Council, Linkage and Discovery Project Grants